Day trips worth making

 Marietas Islands

-Boat trip from the north bay, roughly a half to full day.
-The famous hidden beach draws crowds and access is capped and permit-controlled, so it can disappoint if you expect it to yourself.
-The snorkeling and birdlife are the real reason to go.
+Boat trip from the north bay, half to full day.
+The famous Playa del Amor “hidden beach” draws crowds and access is capped and permit-controlled, so it disappoints anyone expecting it empty.
+The snorkeling, the birdlife and the boat ride are the real reasons.
+Verdict: worth it for the snorkeling, not the postcard beach — book a reputable permitted operator or skip.

 Guadalajara